aem999/scala-impatient/05-Classes.md

 Class-private and Object-private Fields
 ---------------------------------------
-In Scala (as well as in Java, a method can access the private fields of all objects of its class.
+In Scala (as well as in Java), a method can access the private fields of all objects of its class.
 For example:
 ```Scala
 class Counter {
  private var value = 0